 Design the building envelope and locate glazing and windows with sustainability in mind.
 Avoid massed south-, east- and west-facing windows to minimize solar heat gain.
 Consider exterior shading devices to block direct solar rays and diffuse daylight.
-Daylighting calculations or modeling must be provided that demonstrate the extent this strategy has been applied to the design.

 Lighting controls.
 All lights, including task lighting, should be controlled by a programmable timer system that is flexible and can be manually overridden.
 Include a master control station at a location to be determined.
 Locate controls for the public areas at the service desk.
 The light control switches and panels should be conveniently accessible to staff, but not accessible to the public.